firebolt-db/firebolt-db.github.io/docs/managing-your-account/rbac.md

 # Role-based access control (Alpha)
 {: .no_toc}

+{: .note}
+In preparation for general availability of role-based access control with enhanced functionality in a future release, this alpha version of the feature will be deprecated in DB version 3.24.

 Database-level, role-based access control provides the ability to control privileges and determine who can access and perform operations on specific objects in Firebolt.
 Access privileges are assigned to roles that are, in turn, assigned to users.

 A user interacting with Firebolt must have the appropriate privileges to use an object.
 Privileges from all roles assigned to a user are considered in each interaction with a secured object.